eddysystems/quibble/README.md

 th sample.lua checkpoint-file -temperature 0.6 -gpuid -1 > output.js
 ```

 The temperature can usefully be between 0 and 1.
 If the checkpoint file has been computed on a GPU, it has to be sampled on a GPU (`-gpuid` >= 0).
-Pass in a seed with `-prefix "..."`.
+Pass in a seed with `-primetext "..."`.